Interstate vs. Intrastate Trucking: A Carrier’s 2026 Guide

 Interstate trucking

-• Hazardous material moved by private carriers and for-hire: $5 million
+- Hazardous materials, private and for-hire carriers: $5 million

 Intrastate trucking

 Insurance requirements for intrastate hauling vary by state.
-Some states, such as California and Colorado, mirror the FMCSA guidelines, while others have different minimums.
-Florida, for example, requires minimum coverage ranging from $50,000 to $300,000 depending on weight for non-hazardous cargo.
+Some states mirror FMCSA guidelines, while others set their own minimums.
+Florida, for example, requires coverage ranging from $50,000 to $300,000 for non-hazardous cargo depending on vehicle weight.

 Operating authority